It was not a good February 2019 for political ‘prescription’ MMT (nor for their anti-central bank, anti-capitalist, gloom-and-doom choir).

 “They are fond of saying ‘deficit spending should be large enough to satisfy the desire of the private sector to save’ as if there is a limit on the price of financial assets.”—Charles Kondak

-Bingo…Either the MMT community is not fully grasping how incomplete it is to say that it’s fine to deficit spend ‘as long as there is no (consumer) price inflation’, or they are just bullshitting everyone—again.
+Bingo…Either the political ‘prescription’ MMT community is not fully grasping how incomplete it is to say that it’s fine to deficit spend ‘as long as there is no (consumer) price inflation’, or they are just bullshitting everyone—again.
 H/T to Jim ‘MineThis1’ Boukis for being the first one to sound the alarm on the savings bubble imbalance and those deficits that feed it (those Gov’t Deficits that = THEIR Savings).
-To just say it’s fine to deficit spend ‘as long as (consumer price) inflation is low’ is not only fake mmt, it’s borderline dangerous for the stability of the nation to not include asset price inflation in that federal spending calculus (to not consider creative pen strokes instead of keystrokes).
-Instead of calling it wealth inequality, perhaps we should call it ‘wealth inflation’ and then maybe the MMT community would get it.
+To just say it’s fine to deficit spend ‘as long as (consumer price) inflation is low’ is not only fake MMT, it’s borderline dangerous for the stability of the nation to not include asset price inflation in that federal spending calculus (to not consider creative pen strokes instead of keystrokes).
+Instead of calling it wealth inequality, perhaps we should call it ‘wealth inflation’ and then maybe these MMTers would get it.

-Which is unlikely because MMT was carjacked and the first thing the carjackers did was to throw that pure ‘description’ baby out the window.
-What the #fakemmt kiddie pool doesn’t like is that pesky political constraint to federal spending—they can’t stand knowing that we can afford any policy proposal, BUT it still has to be approved.
-To a fakeMMTer, it doesn’t matter if their ‘description’ is wrong, as long as all ‘prescription’ roads lead to the same place: More free ‘this’ and more free ‘that’ (without considering the unintended consequences of their supposedly good intentions).
-When saying that we should spend on whatever THEY want—and don’t worry about it—’because MMT’, fake MMTers keep showing their true ideals.
-Which is to usurp the Power of the Purse of Congress, take away the Fed’s ability to change interest rates as they see fit and dismantle capitalism (to replace it with a cradle-to-grave welfare state).
+Which is unlikely because MMT was carjacked and the first thing the carjackers did was to throw that pure ‘description’ baby out the window—which ended that era when MMT was The Description Not The Prescription.
+If asked to pinpoint when this happened, my guess would be April 26, 2018.
+That was the day when Bill Mitchell (the economist in Australia who—even though Australia has had 28 straight years without a recession thanks to export-led economic growth—says that ‘Exports are a cost’) wrote that “the Job Guarantee is a specific and intrinsic element of MMT.”
+What really bothers Professor Mitchell and all ‘prescription’ MMTers is that pesky political constraint to federal spending—they can’t stand knowing that we can afford any policy proposal, BUT it still has to be approved.
+To these MMTers, all their policy proposals SHOULD be approved because all their ‘prescription’ roads lead to the same place: More free ‘this’ for the ‘general welfare’ and more free ‘that’ for the ‘public purpose’ (without considering the unintended consequences of their good intentions).
+When saying that we should spend on whatever THEY want—and don’t worry about How To Pay For It—’because MMT’—these post-modern neomarxists keep showing their true ideals: Usurp the Power of the Purse of Congress, take away the Fed’s ability to change interest rates, cede control completely away from some private sector industries and slowly dismantle capitalism (to replace it with a cradle-to-grave welfare state).
+NOTE: There is absolutely nothing at all wrong with believing in that; however, don’t push your ideological agenda (the political ‘prescription’) under a guise of promoting the econ (the pure ‘description’)—if you want to be taken seriously by experts in the field.

 FEB 07: Noah Smith (Bloomberg Opinion and former assistant professor of finance at Stony Brook University): “So until the Green New Deal proposal is substantially revamped, every Democrat’s answer to the question ‘Do you support the GND?’ should be NO.”